Steven-Grevera/ENC4265/manual.md

 ## Stamina
  ![image](https://github.com/user-attachments/assets/2f022da8-1d9e-4e15-aa0a-38405e47f9aa)
+*Figure 17: Image showing the in game UI and stamina circle indicator circled in red.
+Image Taken By: Steven Grevera*

 Stamina is used to sprint in the game and allows for running if being chased or just traversing things faster.
 Stamina can be increased in it’s regeneration rate, never in it’s maximum amount.
 Using coffee, karuta and some passive items.

 ## Magatama Total
  ![image](https://github.com/user-attachments/assets/67ae82b6-d914-4b88-bbd1-d8c3b8bb2413)
+*Figure 18: Image showing the in game UI along with the inventory open and expanded and Magatama count indicator circled in red.
+Image Taken By: Steven Grevera*

 To the right of your candles and right below your health bar is the total amount of Magatama you have in your current level’s session.
 As you pick one up, you will obtain a green glowing orb in the orbs listed in that section.
 If you play at higher levels, this count of three can raise to 5.
 You must have all orbs glowing green in order to properly use the levels exit.

  ![image](https://github.com/user-attachments/assets/f907c05c-0626-4f04-866a-f848216cb66b)
+ *Figure 19: Image showing the in game UI along with the inventory open and expanded and Magatama count indicator circled in red with one obtained.
+Image Taken By: Steven Grevera)
  ![image](https://github.com/user-attachments/assets/1841d1da-8bae-4057-abd0-72460065c553)
+ *Figure 20: Image showing the in game UI along with the inventory open and expanded and Magatama count indicator circled in red with all three obtained.
+Image Taken By: Steven Grevera*
  ![image](https://github.com/user-attachments/assets/eba649d5-749c-4973-a791-8638c1fa58e1)
+ *Figure 21: Image showing a Magatama from further away.
+Image Taken By: Steven Grevera*
  ![image](https://github.com/user-attachments/assets/157d4661-1edb-4be9-9725-f9ec0d86dadc)
+ *Figure 22: Figure 21 but with the light on.
+Image Taken By: Steven Grevera*
  ![image](https://github.com/user-attachments/assets/f21f81d0-5be1-4ae3-b767-a991003535d4)
+*Figure 23: Image showing Magatama on the exit pool device.
+Image Taken By: Steven Grevera*

 <a name="anchor4"></a>

 ## Souls:
 ![image](https://github.com/user-attachments/assets/4932c701-5a63-4331-9685-c082b086984f)
+*Figure 24: Image showing the in game UI along with the inventory open and expanded and the Souls Counter circled in red Image.
+Taken By: Steven Grevera*

 Souls are the currency of the corridors.
 You can use souls for various things, such as karuta effects such as the map which will drain them constantly.
 Items from [The Butterfly Shop](#anchor8) and [other helpful corridor rooms](#anchor9) and for things such as the [Butterfly Lantern Light Source](#anchor10)

 Souls are obtained through checking resource gathering spots, which are specific and designated in design based on the corridor typing.
 ![image](https://github.com/user-attachments/assets/0ce8a616-36e8-4f1d-85c9-85e7c2fff465)
+*Figure 25: Image showing a Soul Farming Spot (Resource Gathering Spot).
+Taken By: Steven Grevera*

 Or by finding skeleton’s in hallways or rooms, which can appear within any corridor.

 ![image](https://github.com/user-attachments/assets/43b76537-98a0-468b-b04d-40aa4e9a34bf)
+*Figure 26: Image showing a corpse which you can get souls from and cleanse corruption.
+Taken By: Steven Grevera*

 Interacting with either of these objects, will net the player a number of souls.
 The number obtained for the player can be upgraded with certain karuta for those who want to play with a heavy souls earning potential build.